 VCAT can deal with disputes:

-- that arise out of the purchase or supply (or possible purchase or supply) of any goods or services of any value
+- around the purchase or supply (or possible purchase or supply) of any goods or services of any value

-- by any persons or businesses or companies against each other in any combination
+- by any individuals, businesses or companies against each other

 - for any amount of money

-- that arise in or are connected to the State of Victoria
+- that arise in or is connected to the State of Victoria

 - misleading conduct